dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 We are not interpreting this to mean that the current position, in which there is only one package (`System.Reactive`) and it serves all purposes must necessarily be preserved.
 We are currently of the view that it is acceptable for UI-framework-specific support to be in separate components.
 That would necessarily be the case for frameworks Rx.NET does not provide built-in support for such as Avalonia.
 And there are now so many UI frameworks for .NET that we think it's a self-evident truth that Rx.NET can't provide built-in support for all of them.
 And once you accept that some UI-framework-specific support is to be found in separate NuGet packages, it is arguably less confusing if they all work that way.

 People have demonstrably been confused by the current (v4 through v6) setup.
 For all that a single-package approach is simple, people still get tripped up by the highly non-obvious requirement to change their TFM from `net6.0-windows` to `net6.0-windows10.0.19041`.
 (And over a year after taking over maintenance of this project, I've still not yet managed to find a satisfactory answer as to why it's that particular version.
 It seems clear that 10.0.18362 is a practical minimum for whichever component ends up containing the Windows Runtime support, because current .NET SDKs don't support older versions, but the choice of 19041 continues to be a mystery.)
-So I don't know how this is meant to be simple for anyone just getting started with Rx.NET.)

 So we are open to multiple packages.
 But we don't want to let that mean that we open the floodgates to a much more granular approach.